planet-nine-app/sessionless/src/java/spring/README.md

 ---
 ## Installation
 To install this project:
+1. Clone repository
+2. Modify env/.env_api and .env_db to custom credentials for security

-With docker & docker-compose installed run the following command from the root project folder: `docker compose up -d`
+3. With docker & docker-compose installed run the following command from the root project folder: `docker compose up -d`